Ulnar-Sided Wrist Pain

 What is ulnar-sided wrist pain?

-Pain on the outside of the wrist, near the little finger.
+Pain located on the ulnar side of the wrist, near the little finger.

-Can ulnar-sided wrist pain be treated with rest?
+Can ulnar-sided wrist pain be treated with conservative management?

-Are there surgical options for ulnar-sided wrist pain?
+Are there any surgical options for treating ulnar-sided wrist pain?

 If you have any feedback, please get in touch.